 Third-party rich media embeds and GDPR

-Iframely's understanding of GDPR concludes that there are no general restrictions on using rich media embeds and that no technical action is required.
-Here's why.
+Iframely’s understanding of GDPR legislation concludes that no technical action, such as user consents is required.
+Here’s why.

 GDPR regulates Data Controllers and Data Processors.
-Simple embedding of 3rd party rich media alone - doesn't make your site become either controller or processor, as you don't have any control over, or give any guidance with regard to, or have access to any data that might or might not be collected by a 3rd party provider.
+Simple embedding of third-party rich media alone — doesn’t make your site become either controller or processor, as you don’t have any control over, or give any guidance with regard to, or have access to any data that might or might not be collected by a third-party provider.

-Moreover, since GDPR is "opt-in" for data collection, and also its jurisdiction de facto extends worldwide (to any EU citizen regardless of their geographic location or technical features), one should assume and expect that all services, including any such embedded 3rd party media providers, comply with the legislation too.
+Moreover, since GDPR is “opt-in” for data collection, and also its jurisdiction de facto extends worldwide (to any EU citizen regardless of their geographic location or technical features), one should assume and expect that all services, including any such embedded third-party media providers, comply with the legislation too.

 Therefore, the onus is on publisher to provide tools and controls that guarantee end-users' rights under GDPR.
 Consumer websites of the embedded content, while not Data Controller or Data Processor, cannot clearly and responsibly communicate to users the scope of any potential data collection.
 Moreover, it isn’t feasible technically for consumer websites to simultaneously ensure required “opt-in”, but not make it a prerequisite to access the content at the same time.

-If need be, Iframely gives you the black-listing option to ignore any inappropriate rich media from individual publishers.
+If need be, Iframely gives you an option to ignore any inappropriate rich media from an individual publisher via ignore-list.
 See your API settings.

-Our QA and Support teams work together to make sure the non-compliant providers, if any become known, are promptly removed from our general whitelist if they cannot be made compliant.
+Our QA and support teams work together to make sure the non-compliant providers, if any become known, are promptly removed from our network when they cannot be made compliant in a timely fashion.